John Hewson: Politics

 Hewson was elected to the House of Representatives for the affluent Sydney electorate of Wentworth in the 1987 federal election.
 Before the election he was told he would have to give up his Ferrari to be pre-selected.
 However, Hewson kept his car despite it attracting controversy.
-He entered Parliament at a time when there was a leadership vacuum amongst the conservatives.
+He entered Parliament at a time when there was a leadership vacuum among the conservatives.
 The Coalition, led by John Howard, lost the 1987 election, but a majority of Liberal MPs voted to keep him as leader over his predecessor Andrew Peacock.

 Hewson was Howard's advisor when Howard was Treasurer and the two formed a friendship.
 However their friendship hit a low point when Hewson won Liberal preselection for Wentworth.
 After Hewson's preselection, Howard was seen talking to Dr. Jane Munro, who like Hewson was also an academic and was Hewson's main rival for the preselection.
 Hewson then angrily accused Howard of supporting Munro for the preselection instead of Hewson.
 Government and Opposition MPs who are new to Parliament usually take their place on the backbench but Hewson believed he was an exception to this due to his personal history with Howard.
 Hewson was therefore disappointed not to be offered a shadow portfolio by Howard.

 Hewson instead sat on the backbench until September 1988 when Howard appointed Hewson as shadow finance minister.
 In May 1989, when Andrew Peacock replaced Howard as Leader after a challenge in which Hewson voted for Howard, Hewson became shadow treasurer.
 Even prior to Howard's removal, when Peacock was the shadow treasurer, Hewson had been seen as the real shadow treasurer.
 In the lead-up to the 1990 election, Hewson, the trained economist, was seen to have performed well against the then-treasurer Paul Keating.
 In December 1989, Hewson claimed that Keating was reluctant to debate with him on the economy.